ClaireHzl/Projet_Squat/README.md

 The program is set to have only one "good squat" audio feedback until one later squat presents errors (that's the role of the squat_ok boolean).

-## Arduino part
+## Vibrators
-The vibrators are receiving data in Wi-Fi connexion : the computer need to be connected to the same Wi-Fi as the vibrators.
-This connexion between the laptop code and the Arduino code on the vibrators is done by the socket package.

-Parameters :

-- UDP_IP : to be set according to the IP of each of the 3 vibrators (in the following order : [back, right knee, left knee])

-- message : string data converted in bytes, from 0 to 255.
+### Electronics

+### Code
+The vibrators and computer are connected to a local Wi-Fi.
+We chose Udp as communication protocol because there is no need to protect the data as they are not sensitive, and it was simpler and faster not to send data from the vibrators to the computer.
-- the type of problem switches on the matching vibrator and sends the data as long as the problem is on.
+So there is only a Udp socket sending relevant data to each vibrator's IP adress : the type of problem switches on the matching vibrator, converts the error in bytes and send the message as long as the problem is on.The only drawback is that you have to know this IP beforehand and that the registration is not automatic.

+Other than that the code is pretty straightforward :
+- for the first version the ESP32 board reads packages coming from the Udp socket, generates a PWM signal proportionnal to the value read and outputs it to the GPIO pin that is connected to the motor
+- for the second version, two threads run in parallel in order to have a real time precise control of the vibratory frequence : one thread tasked to read the Udp socket and update the value of the message (global parameter), and the other one tasked with controlling the vibration through the driver.

 ## Areas of improving